+Important: We updated this article in July 2023 to make sure all info below is both current and correct.
 About 1 in 5 Kentucky residents today are aged 50-64.
-That’s when the Social Security Disability Insurance (SSDI) program’s rules make it easiest to qualify for Kentucky disability benefits!
-However, disabled workers drawing those benefits made up just 4.4% of the state’s population in 2018.
-Another 3.7% received Kentucky disability payments from the Supplemental Security Income (SSI) program.
+That’s when Kentucky disability benefits are easiest to get from the Social Security Administration!
+However, less than 8% of people in this state got SSDI or SSI payments in 2022.
 If health problems force you to stop working at least one year, you may qualify for Kentucky disability, too.
-Learn how to apply, eligibility rules and average monthly payment amounts for these programs below.
+Learn how to apply, eligibility rules and average monthly pay amounts for both programs below.

 Two Different Programs Offer Kentucky Disability Benefits

-Below, we’ll explain the two different federal programs that pay monthly Kentucky disability benefits to qualified claimants.
-Both use same the medical criteria to ensure your condition truly prevents you from working at least 12 months.
+Below, we’ll explain two different federal programs that pay monthly Kentucky disability benefits to people who qualify.
+Both use same the medical tests to ensure your condition truly prevents you from working at least 12 months.
 The Social Security Administration (SSA) manages payments and screens applicants for these two programs:

 - Social Security Disability Insurance (SSDI)